 - 2.5 c Rice

-Add the chicken stock and water.
-Add seasonings and bay leaf.
+- Next, add the chicken stock and water then the seasonings and a bay leaf.